williamouyang/okta.github.io/_source/_docs/how-to/sharing-cert.md

 ### Prerequisite

-Verify that the key rollover feature is enabled.
-If it's not, contact Support to enable it.
+The key rollover feature must be enabled.
+It's an Early Access feature; contact Support to enable it.

 ### How to Share the Certificate